A Bar Song (Tipsy)

 "A Bar Song (Tipsy)" is a song by American musician Shaboozey.
 It was released April 12, 2024, as the fourth single from his third album Where I've Been, Isn't Where I'm Going.
-The song tied "Old Town Road" by Lil Nas X as the longest-running number-one song of all time on the Billboard Hot 100 with 19 non-consecutive weeks at the top of the chart, and the longest by a solo artist.
-Outside of the United States, "A Bar Song (Tipsy)" topped the charts in Australia, Belgium (Flanders), Canada, Ireland, Norway, and Sweden, and peaked within the top ten of the charts in Austria, Belgium (Wallonia), Denmark, Iceland, the Netherlands, New Zealand, South Africa, Switzerland, and the United Kingdom.
+The song tied "Old Town Road" by Lil Nas X as the longest-running number-one song of all time on the Billboard Hot 100 with 19 non-consecutive weeks at the top of the chart, and the longest by a solo artist (later surpassed by Mariah Carey's "All I Want for Christmas Is You" and Ella Langley's "Choosin' Texas").
+Outside of the United States, "A Bar Song (Tipsy)" topped the charts in Australia, Belgium (Flanders), Canada, Ireland, Norway, and Sweden, and peaked within the top ten of the charts in Austria, Belgium (Wallonia), Denmark, Iceland, the Netherlands, New Zealand, Russia, South Africa, Switzerland, and the United Kingdom.

-"A Bar Song (Tipsy)" was nominated for Song of the Year, Best Country Song, and Best Country Solo Performance at the 67th Annual Grammy Awards, with Shaboozey also being nominated for Best New Artist.
+"A Bar Song (Tipsy)" was nominated for Song of the Year, Best Country Song, and Best Country Solo Performance at the 67th Annual Grammy Awards, with the David Guetta remix additionally being nominated for Best Remixed Recording, Non-Classical and Shaboozey also being nominated for Best New Artist.

 Release and composition

 Shaboozey released "A Bar Song (Tipsy)" on April 12, 2024.
 The song interpolates the clean version of J-Kwon's 2004 single "Tipsy".
 The song is about a narrator who is frustrated from hard work at his job, and takes out his frustrations by drinking alcohol at a bar and having fun.
-The song is in the key of F♯ minor and is in common time, with a tempo of 81 beats per minute.
+The song is in the key of A major and is in common time, with a tempo of 81 beats per minute.
 The chord progression includes F♯m–A–D–E.

 There were also remixes released, from Swedish DJ Alesso and French DJ David Guetta.